jb753/turbigen/src/turbigen2/ARCHITECTURE.md

 ## Choosing what to run next

-`database` reads finished runs; `sample` writes the configs that become them.
+`database` reads finished runs; `batch` writes the configs that become them.
 The old `DesignSpace` is both at once, which is why it needs a `basedir`, a sampler, a seed and a target count alongside the fit.

 They point opposite ways, and that is the whole reason to split them.
 **Reading deduces**: the design variables are whatever the runs differ in, the ranges whatever they cover. **Writing must be told**, because an empty archive differs in nothing.
-So `sample:` declares bounds, and that is not a relapse into `IndependentConfig` --- a design of experiments is a statement of intent, where a warm start is an observation.
+So `batch:` declares what varies, and that is not a relapse into `IndependentConfig` --- a design of experiments is a statement of intent, where a warm start is an observation.

+**Two ways of saying what varies, one verb.** `bounds:` fills a box quasi-randomly, which is what an archive worth interpolating in needs;
+`values:` names the points and runs every combination of them, which is the parameter study.
+They differ only in how the points are chosen --- everything after that, a directory per member with its values baked in, a numbered batch, one array submission, is the same --- so they are a field apart rather than a verb apart.
+The section is `batch:` and not `sample:` because sampling names only the first of the two; `sweep:` is reserved for blade stacking.

 **Sobol', not a Latin hypercube.** An LHS stratifies each axis into N equal bins, and the stratification is *defined by N*: a subset is not an LHS and a